iosbrain/OOP-Polymorphism-Playground/README.md

 # OOP Polymorphism Playground
 In this Xcode 8.2.1 playground built against the iOS 10 SDK, I used Swift 3 to demonstrate the object-oriented programming (OOP) characteristic of **"polymorphism,"** which I've discussed extensively in the articles [here](http://iosbrain.com/blog/2017/02/26/intro-to-object-oriented-principles-in-swift-3-via-a-message-box-class-hierarchy#polymorphism) and [here](http://iosbrain.com/blog/2017/03/07/polymorphism-in-swift-3-manipulate-multiple-related-controls-with-one-iboutlet-and-one-ibaction/).

-Here I declare a variable of the UIControl type (parent) and assign it references to several subclasses (child classes of UIControl) like UITextField, UISlider, UISegmentedControl, and UIStepper.
+Here I declare a variable of the *UIControl* type (parent) and assign it references to several subclasses (child classes of *UIControl*) like *UITextField*, *UISlider*, *UISegmentedControl*, and *UIStepper*.
 See how the parent can access properties and methods of its children -- or properties and methods common to parent and children.
 Here's an example:

 ```swift
 var textField : UITextField = UITextField()